k53549667/vision_cart/QUICKSTART.md

 ### Step 1: Open the Website
 ```
-Open index.html in your browser
+Open index.php in your browser
 ```

 ### Step 2: Add Products to Cart